Sweet Baby Inc.: Online backlash and harassment

 Sweet Baby's employees faced harassment and attempted doxing in response to the backlash, with attention drawn towards the company and its employees by high-profile social media accounts including Elon Musk, Matt Walsh, and Libs of TikTok.
 Others who faced harassment included Kotakus reporter who first highlighted the backlash and developers who worked with or publicly supported Sweet Baby.
 Several journalists and content creators compared it to Gamergate, and TheGamers Stacey Henley called it "the latest dogwhistle for rejecting progressive ideas".
-The Verges Ash Parrish felt the Discord members were not attempting to "create meaningful change for their cause" but were "simply there for the vibes, rancid though they are".
+Scholars described the Discord group an incubator for misogyny, akin to the manosphere, and The Verges Ash Parrish said its members were not attempting to "create meaningful change for their cause" but were "simply there for the vibes, rancid though they are".
 The studio continued to operate as normal; Bédard felt the industry had become familiar with similar controversies since Gamergate.
 Its partners, like Insomniac Games, offered advice on moving past the backlash based on their own experiences with harassment, and several developers and consultants, like Rami Ismail and Steve Saylor, supported the studio on social media.
 Journalists and academics urged the studio's other partners to publicly defend it to stop false accusations and avoid complicity, and Game Developers Bryant Francis urged Steam and Discord to clarify their policies to avoid similar incidents and further harassment.